junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Mr. Grijalva moved to suspend the rules and pass the bill.
 - 2007-07-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/31/2007 H8899-8900)
 - 2007-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/31/2007 H8899-8900)
+- 2007-07-31 — Cleared for White House.
+- 2007-07-31 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S10524-10525)
+- 2007-07-31 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S10524-10525)